smarras79/Jexpresso/README.md

 ```

 PROBLEM_NAME is the name of your problem directory as $JEXPRESSO/src/problems/problem_name
-PROBLEM_NAME is the name of your problem directory as $JEXPRESSO/src/problems/problem_name/problem_case_name
+PROBLEM_CASE_NAME is the name of your problem directory as $JEXPRESSO/src/problems/problem_name/problem_case_name
 Ex.
 If you run the Advection Diffusion problem in $JEXPRESSO/src/problems/AdvDiff
 ```bash
 julia> push!(empty!(ARGS), "AdvDiff", "case1");